project-gemmi/gemmi/docs/mol.rst

 both are used to make the numbering consistent with a reference sequence (and for the same reason the sequence number can be negative).

-Another fields that is blank for most of the atoms is altloc.
+Another field that is blank for most of the atoms is altloc.
-It is a letter marking an alternative conformation (columns 17, just before the residue name):
+It is a letter marking an alternative conformation (column 17, just before the residue name):

 .. code-block:: none